arduino/docs-content/content/arduino-cloud/06.features/04.ota-getting-started/ota-getting-started.md

 ## How does it work

-In order to configure the feature, we will need to create a project in the IoT Cloud following the next steps.
+In order to configure the feature, we will need to create a project in the Arduino Cloud following the next steps.

-**1.** Go to the [IoT Cloud](app.arduino.cc/things) by opening the grid menu in any Arduino Site.
+**1.** Go to the [Arduino Cloud](app.arduino.cc) by opening the grid menu in any Arduino Site.

 ![Navigating to the cloud.](assets/iot_cloud_grid.png)

-> **Note:** You will need to have an Arduino account to be able to use both the Web editor and IoT Cloud features.
+> **Note:** You will need to have an Arduino account to be able to use both the Web editor and Arduino Cloud features.

-**2.** Once you are logged in the IoT Cloud, you need to create a new thing and name it “smart_led”.
+**2.** Once you are logged in the Arduino Cloud, you need to create a new thing and name it “smart_led”.
     Inside the thing let’s include a boolean variable called `light`, activate the interaction **Modify from dashboard API** and select the **on change** variable update.
 Once we have these characteristics set, click on **add variable**.

 ![Adding a variable.](assets/adding_variable.png)

-> **Note:** If you want to know more about how to get started with the Arduino Cloud, visit the [getting started tutorial](/arduino-cloud/getting-started/iot-cloud-getting-started).
+> **Note:** If you want to know more about how to get started with the Arduino Cloud, visit the [getting started tutorial](/arduino-cloud/guides/overview).

 **3.** Once you have added the variable, you’ll need to associate your device (Arduino MKR WiFi 1010 or Arduino Nano 33 IoT) to this new thing and add your network credentials.

 ![Selecting a device to associate.](assets/select_device.png)

-***Note: If it is the first time you configure the MKR WiFi 1010 or the Nano 33 IoT board to the IoT Cloud, you will need to have the latest version of the WiFi Nina firmware installed.
+***Note: If it is the first time you configure the MKR WiFi 1010 or the Nano 33 IoT board to the Arduino Cloud, you will need to have the latest version of the WiFi Nina firmware installed.
 The configuration process updates it automatically.
 However, if you get any error during the configuration process, you can manually update the FW version of the Nina module following [these instructions](https://support.arduino.cc/hc/en-us/articles/360013896579-Check-and-update-the-firmware-for-WiFiNINA-and-WiFi101).***

 **4.** Next step is to create a dashboard with a **Switch** widget, linked to the lights variable that you created before.
 Once it is set, click on the **use dashboard** button and go to **things > smart_led > Sketch**